 You can’t spend 3 days in Lisbon and NOT have a pastel de nata, and where better to eat one than the place where they originated?
 The famous egg custard tarts were first created by the monks at the Mosteiro dos Jerominos, who sold the recipe to Pasteis de Belem in 1837.

-I had many, many pasteis de nata during my 3 days in Lisbon, and the ones from Pasteis de Belem may have been my favorite!
+I had many, many pasteis de nata during my three days in Lisbon, and the ones from Pasteis de Belem may have been my favorite!
 The custard is deliciously rich and creamy, but what really set this one apart for me was the perfectly flaky crust!

 You will find a long line outside the shop, but it moves fast.
 FYI, the long line is for to-go orders, but if you want to sit and eat your pasteis de nata inside, there is a separate, shorter line.